amaraceresi/highpoint-volleyball/README.md

 ## Contribution

-If you'd like to contribute to Highpoint Volleyball, please feel free to fork the repository and submit a pull request, or open an issue for any bugs or feature requests.
+If you'd like to contribute to Highpoint Grove Beach Volleyball, please feel free to fork the repository and submit a pull request, or open an issue for any bugs or feature requests.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License.

 ## Links